FinnPete/Excalibur-Verkkosivut/README.md

 Welcome to the Excalibur website!

 ## Feature TODO
+- [ ] Move Excalibur icon to be less obsructing
+- [ ] Update link to membership form
+- [ ] Link to inventory GSheet
+- [ ] Embedded GSheet for inventory
+- [ ] Add Club rules
 - [ ] Separate js from html
 - [ ] Pdf viewing
 - [ ] Sanitize markdown input